 What are the advantages of HOK’s multidisciplinary design teams, versus engineering-only firms?

 Buildings are complex.
 In a multidisciplinary environment, engineers can learn about a building’s needs and how each system affects the others much more quickly than possible in a single-discipline consulting firm.
 When all the groups that have specialized knowledge about a portion of the design can come together as part of a united team and add input through their unique lenses early in the process, we can collaborate more efficiently and create a better design.

 Describe the resilient design for Salt Lake City International Airport’s redevelopment.

-HOK’s engineering group is working with our planners, architects and interior designers on the Salt Lake City International Airport Terminal Redevelopment Program (above and below).
+HOK’s engineering group is working with our planners, architects and interior designers on the Salt Lake City International Airport Terminal Redevelopment Program.
 The 1.7-million-sq.-ft. project scope includes a new terminal, concourses, a parking garage, a central utility plant and a rental car facility, as well as runway updates to the existing airport.
 HOK is master engineer, providing mechanical, electrical, plumbing, structural, IT and security services.

 The structural engineering challenges are extremely interesting.
 Because the airport is near the Wasatch Fault, the buildings need to meet rigorous earthquake safety standards.
 Structural seismic performance objectives are tailored for each building and developed with the airport to respond to regional resilience and economic considerations for each component of the program.
 With the airport’s proximity to the Great Salt Lake, the groundwater table is also fairly high and the soil is soft.
 And because the airport is in the high desert, the site experiences large thermal swings, from scorching summer temperatures to cold and snow.
 Combining these challenges with large floor plate structures resulted in 29 structurally independent structures.